d-s23/miners-treasure-hunt-c/README.md

 # Miners' Treasure Hunt - C Based Text Game

-A console-based mining adventure game developed in **C**, featuring exploration, resource collection, inventory management and pickaxe progression.
+A text-based mining adventure game developed in **C**, featuring exploration, resource collection, inventory management and pickaxe progression.

 The objective is to explore a 2D underground environment, collect resources, upgrade the pickaxe and ultimately find and sell a diamond to complete the game.